ChahalSandeep/portfolio/README.md

-# Sandeep Chahal - AI/ML Portfolio Website
+# Sandeep Chahal's Portfolio Website

 A modern, responsive portfolio website showcasing expertise in AI, Machine Learning, Computer Vision, and Data Science.
 Built with HTML, CSS, and JavaScript, featuring interactive project modals and a comprehensive skills showcase.